mhgar/EmploymentPriority/resources/README.md

 This mod also works correctly with saved games and the priority assignment tool.

+## Known issues

+- 'Employ now' button doesn't hide correctly in the entity panel regardless of the object.

 ## Versions

 - *1.0.2*
-    - Updated mod to version of Timberborn.
+    - Updated mod to beta version of Timberborn.
-    - Fixed issues where employment was possible on most objects.
+    - Fixed using 'employ now' on some non-workplace objects resulting in a crash.
 - *1.0.1*
     - Fixed missing dependencies.
 - *1.0.0*